Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Experimental Results

 \subsection{Physical Verification}

-To further verify the pratical and effectiveness of our build system and proposed method, we carry our physical experiments combined with the application scenario of UAV ground control station operators, as illustrated in Fig.~\ref{figurelabel10}.
-During the system experiment, subjects are positoned in front of a computer screen with proper body alignment, focusing their gaze directly on the frontal display while performing the ESSVP paradigm.
+To verify the practical effectiveness of our built system and the proposed method, we carry out our physical experiments combined with the application scenario of UAV ground control station operators, as illustrated in Fig.~\ref{figurelabel10}.
+During the system experiment, subjects are positioned in front of a computer screen with proper body alignment, focusing their gaze directly on the frontal display while performing the ESSVP paradigm.
 They are tasked with controlling the system and issuing appropriate commands to the UAV upon detecting abnormal displays on the UAV monitoring interface located to the participant's left.
 Concurrently, the ESSVP paradigm temporarily halts the playback of visual stimuli to accommodate this interaction.

-In the system verification experiment, the models refined in Section\ref{seq55} are employed directly to process the multimodal data and detect the target.
-As shown in Fig.~\ref{figurelabel11}, the AMBOKD method achieves the highest performances in all metrics compare with the baseline and state-of-art methods.
-This experimental findings demonstrate the effectiveness of the brain-eye-computer based object detection system in real-world settings, indicating robustness and high accuracy in practical tasks.
+In the system verification experiment, the models refined using 30 real-world scene samples are employed directly to process the multimodal data and detect the target.
+As shown in Fig.~\ref{figurelabel11}, the AMBOKD method achieves the highest performances in all metrics compared with the baseline and state-of-the-art methods.
+These experimental findings demonstrate the effectiveness of the brain-eye-computer based object detection system in real-world settings, indicating robustness and high accuracy in practical tasks.